ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 to be blocked or modified, so security properties derived from SVCB records are opportunistic only.
-However, when DNS is cryptographically protected, clients can be stricter about relying on the properties in SVCB records.
+However, when DNS is cryptographically protected, clients can be stricter about relying on the properties from SVCB records.

-{{Section 5.1 of SVCB}} explains that clients "MUST NOT transmit any information that could be altered by the SVCB response until it arrives", and specifically points about properties that affect the TLS ClientHello.
+{{Section 5.1 of SVCB}} explains that clients "MUST NOT transmit any information that could be altered by the SVCB response until it arrives", and specifically mentions properties that affect the TLS ClientHello.
-This restriction specifically apply when a client's behavior will be altered by the SVCB response, which depends both on the client implementation's ability to support a particular feature, as well as the client implementation's willingness to rely on the SVCB
+This restriction specifically applies when a client's behavior will be altered by the SVCB response, which depends both on the client implementation's ability to support a particular feature, as well as the client implementation's willingness to rely on the SVCB